 A place you can secure while you look for your long-term rental.
 That’s where Airbnb is perfect!
 Until it isn’t.
 Let me explain

-Until the property manager informed her they were going to put the apartment on the market, and she would need to be flexible with showings.
-And when she expressed not being okay with random people walking around her apartment at all times of the day, the property manager threatened her with leaving a negative review.
+Until the property manager informed her they would put the apartment on the market, she would need to be flexible with showings.
+When she expressed not being okay with random people walking around her apartment at all times of the day, the property manager threatened her with leaving a negative review.

-However, there was nothing on the Airbnb listing that mentioned the guest would have to be okay with showings in the house.
-And Airbnb of course is not very good at responding and mitigating the problem.
+However, nothing on the Airbnb listing mentioned the guest would have to be okay with showings in the house.
+And Airbnb is not very good at responding and mitigating the problem.
 And to make matters worse, she’s already paid 4 months upfront.

 So what’s my recommendation?
-While I think that Airbnb is a GREAT solution for short-term rentals I also think you shouldn’t rent anything for more than a month before seeing it first.
-That way if you love it, you can always extend your stay.
+While I think that Airbnb is a GREAT solution for short-term rentals in Mexico, you shouldn’t rent anything for more than a month before seeing it first.
+That way, if you love it, you can always extend your stay.
 If you hate the rental, you only have a month to live through it.

-Pay It Forward- Help a New Expat Avoid Being A Victim of A Scam!
+Pay It Forward- Help a New Expat Avoid Being A Scam Victim!

-If you’ve been a victim of a rental scam or any other type of scam in Mexico, I would love to know.
+I would love to know if you’ve been a victim of a rental scam or any other type of scam in Mexico.
 Let’s pay it forward and help a future expat avoid a headache in the future.

 Leave your comments below.
-If you’d rather send them to me privately, you can email me at email@example.com
+If you’d rather send them to me privately, you can contact us here.